Lehigh Valley Zoo

 During this time of uncertainty, we look to each other as a community to help move forward and eventually past that which threatens our health.

-The Lehigh Valley Zoo remains committed to the safety of our guests, staff and volunteers; therefore, the zoo will remain temporarily closed through April 30.
+The Lehigh Valley Zoo remains committed to the safety of our guests, staff and volunteers; therefore, the zoo will remain temporarily closed until further notice.
 We are completely focused on being responsible and supportive of our community, and providing care to the animals under our devoted attention.
 This will assure their safety, health and happiness so they will be ready and waiting for your visit when the time arrives.

 We remain committed to our core purpose – to create an engaging wildlife experience while being a leader in the conservation community.
 It inspires our work, our conservation education programs, and our commitment to wildlife conservation.
 We are working hard to #SustainOurMission despite not being able to be open for our guests.
 We are #ClosedButStillCaring for our animals, so that when we return, we will be back in full force to provide you with an educational wildlife experience.
 The decisions we make and your support during this difficult time will help assure our longevity as a valued community treasure.